u6684258/instance-generator/README.md

 ## Format of Extended-Input File

-**TODO** explain what extended-input file is and what it does (and why might want to create / use one)
+If you call the instance generator with the `-e` option (instead of `-n`) it expects an *extended-input file*.
+With this file you can specify the *types* of some or all objects that the generated instances will include.
+Furthermore, you can specify *cardinality constraints* that the generated instances will follow, i. e. how many atoms of given predicates shall be included in the generated instances.

+The `examples` folder includes such an extended-input file for the Blocksworld domain (`blocksworld-universe.json`) and for the Childsnack domain (`childsnack-universe.json`).

-JSON file with a key `universe` and, optionally, a key `cardinality_constraints`.
+The extended-input file is a [JSON](https://www.json.org/json-en.html) file with a key `universe` and, optionally, a key `cardinality_constraints`.
 The values for both keys are dictionaries that must be structured as follows:

-`universe`: The keys are types mentioned in the PDDL domain file.
+`universe`: The keys are types mentioned in the domain file.
 Their values are positive integers that specify how many objects of the corresponding types the generated instances must have.
 You can use PDDL's generic type "object" if the domain does not use types or if you want to not require a specific type for some or all objects (i. e., if the ASP solver should choose the types).

-`cardinality_constraints`: The keys are names of basic predicates mentioned in the PDDL domain file.
+`cardinality_constraints`: The keys are names of basic predicates mentioned in the domain file.
 The values are lists where each list contains two integers larger or equal to -1.
 The first integer specifies the (inclusive) lower bound on the number of atoms of the corresponding predicate that the generated instances will have (-1 corresponds to the minimal possible value which is usually 0).
 The second integer specifies the (inclusive) upper bound (-1 corresponds to the maximal possible value, i. e., $$n^u$$ for $$n$$-ary predicates over a universe of size $$u$$).

 An extended-input file for the blocksworld domain could for example look like